neoforged/.github/primers/1.21.6/index.md

         - `drawString`, `drawStringWithBackdrop` no longer returns anything
         - `draw*String` methods must now pass in an ARGB value, where A cannot be 0.
         - `renderItem(ItemStack, int, int, int, int)` is removed
-        - `drawSpecial` is removed, relaced by individual `submit*RenderState` depending on the special case
+        - `drawSpecial` is removed, replaced by individual `submit*RenderState` depending on the special case
         - `blurBeforeThisStratum` - Notifies the render state that a blur effect should render between this strata and all previously rendered ones.
 This can only be applied between once per frame.
         - `render*Tooltip` -> `set*TooltipForNextFrame`, does not directly add to the render state, instead waiting for `renderDeferredTooltip` to be called when not present or overridden
         - `renderDeferredTooltip` - Adds the tooltip information to be rendered on a new stratum.